Kiran7007/Interview-Preparation/docs/kotlin.md

 ```

 ## Difference between Structured Concurrency and Parallelism
-Concurrency means multiple tasks can make progress independently during overlapping time periods, even if they are not running simultaneously.
-Parallelism means multiple tasks are actually executing at the same time on multiple CPU cores.
-Concurrency focuses on task coordination and responsiveness, while parallelism focuses on performance and throughput.
-In Kotlin coroutines, we mainly deal with concurrency, while actual parallelism depends on dispatcher threads and available cores.

-Important Interview Point

-Concurrency does NOT guarantee parallelism: Single-core CPU can still do concurrency.Because OS switches tasks rapidly.
+- Concurrency means tasks can make progress during overlapping time periods.
+- Parallelism means tasks execute at the same time on multiple CPU cores.
+- Coroutines provide concurrency; actual parallelism depends on the dispatcher and available threads.
+- Concurrency does not guarantee parallelism, especially on a single-core CPU.

-Parallelism is a subset of concurrency: Parallel tasks are concurrent too.But concurrent tasks may not be parallel.
+- Parallel tasks are concurrent, but concurrent tasks are not always parallel.

-Kotlin Coroutines Perspective: Coroutines are mainly about: concurrency
-NOT necessarily parallelism.

 Example: